Tau Ceti: Motion

 The proper motion of a star is its rate of movement across the celestial sphere, determined by comparing its position relative to more distant background objects.
-Tau Ceti is considered to be a high-proper-motion star, although it only has an annual traverse of just under 2 arc seconds.
-Thus it will require about 2000 years before the location of this star shifts by more than a degree.
-A high proper motion is an indicator of closeness to the Sun.
-Nearby stars can traverse an angle of arc across the sky more rapidly than the distant background stars and are good candidates for parallax studies.
+Moving at 1.9 arcseconds per year (1900 years per degree), Tau Ceti is considered to be a high-proper-motion star.
+A high proper motion is an indicator of closeness to the Sun: nearby stars can traverse an angle of arc across the sky more rapidly than the distant background stars and are thus good candidates for parallax studies.
 In the case of Tau Ceti, the parallax measurements indicate a distance of 11.9 ly.
 This makes it one of the closest star systems to the Sun and the next-closest spectral class-G star after Alpha Centauri A.

 The radial velocity of a star is the component of its motion that is toward or away from the Sun.
-Unlike proper motion, a star's radial velocity cannot be directly observed, but can be determined by measuring its spectrum.
-Due to the Doppler shift, the absorption lines in the spectrum of a star will be shifted slightly toward the red (or longer wavelengths) if the star is moving away from the observer, or toward blue (or shorter wavelengths) when it moves toward the observer.
+It can be determined by measuring the star's spectrum: due to the Doppler shift, the absorption lines in the spectrum of a star will be shifted slightly toward the red (or longer wavelengths) if the star is moving away from the observer, or toward blue (or shorter wavelengths) when it moves toward the observer.
 In the case of Tau Ceti, the radial velocity is about −17 km/s, with the negative value indicating that it is moving toward the Sun.
 The star will make its closest approach to the Sun in about 43,000 years, when it comes to within 3.25 pc.

 The distance to Tau Ceti, along with its proper motion and radial velocity, together give the motion of the star through space.
 The space velocity relative to the Sun is 37.2 km/s.
 This result can then be used to compute an orbital path of Tau Ceti through the Milky Way.
 It has a mean galacto-centric distance of 9.7 kiloparsecs (32000 ly) and an orbital eccentricity of 0.22.